urosevic/youtube-channel/readme.txt

 If you are in a hurry, please find a developer to do it for you or [request a quote from us](https://urosevic.net/wordpress/contact/?subject=YouTube%20Channel).

 == Changelog ==

+= 3.23.3 (20230212) =
+* Fix: double trailing slash in assets URLs
+* Fix: thumbnails lightbox does not work with enabled cache or auto optimize
+* Update: Bigger Picture library to 1.1.7

 = 3.23.2 (20230112) =
 * Tested: WordPress 6.2 on PHP 8.1.14